crosire/reshade/include/README.md

 }
 ```

-To submit rendering commands, an application has to record them into `command_list`s and then submit those to a `command_queue`.
+To submit rendering commands, an application has to record them into a `reshade::api::command_list` and then submit those to a `reshade::api::command_queue`.
 In some graphics APIs there is only a single implicit command list and queue, but modern ones like Direct3D 12 and Vulkan allow the creation of multiple ones for more efficient multi-threaded rendering.
-ReShade will call the `addon_event::init_command_list` and `addon_event::init_command_queue` after any such object was created by the application (including the implicit ones for older graphics APIs).
-Similarily, `addon_event::destroy_command_list` and `addon_event::destroy_command_queue` are called upon their destruction.\
+ReShade will call the `reshade::addon_event::init_command_list` and `reshade::addon_event::init_command_queue` after any such object was created by the application (including the implicit ones for older graphics APIs).
+Similarily, `reshade::addon_event::destroy_command_list` and `reshade::addon_event::destroy_command_queue` are called upon their destruction.\
-ReShade will also pass the current command list object to every command event, like `addon_event::draw`, `addon_event::dispatch` and so on, which can be used to add additional commands to that command list or replace those by the application.
+ReShade will also pass the current command list object to every command event, like `reshade::addon_event::draw`, `reshade::addon_event::dispatch` and so on, which can be used to add additional commands to that command list or replace those by the application.
 ```c++
 using namespace reshade::api;